telerik/fiddler-everywhere-docs/introduction.md

 ## Key Features

 - Compatible with MacOS, Windows, and Linux.
-- Inspect web traffic (HTTP & HTTPS).
+- Inspect web traffic (HTTP and HTTPS).
 - Decrypt secure traffic (HTTPS).
 - Save, share, and receive captured traffic with collaborators.
 - Mock requests and responses.